 - Severe, elevated, moderate and low risk levels: Patients may have one support person accompany them during their stay in the emergency department.

-- Low risk: Pediatric patients may have two visitors.
+- Pediatric patients may have both parents at bedside.

 - If patient is admitted, visiting hours and inpatient visitor policy will be followed.